Spells of Manifestation, Persistence, and Disappearance

 Truth

 So.
 There are these four conditions: as-isness, alter-isness, isness, and not-isness.
 To control your mind, you need to work with them all the time, consciously; nothing on automatic, no “default setting.”
-Just like a car, leave off steering it and it will always end up in a ditch, even a Tesla (at the time of writing, AI has a ways to go).
+Just like a car, leave off steering it and it will always end up in a ditch, even a Tesla (at the time of writing, AI has a long ways to go).

-All one’s mental trauma and all one’s upsets, if they persist, are based on one altering the events that led to them.
+All one’s mental trauma and all one’s upsets, if they persist, are based on one unnecessarily altering the events that led to them.
 This is also called, though rudely, “lying.”

 The truth, as they are always saying, shall set you free (from needless pain and unnecessary suffering).
 But what the heck is the truth anyway?